LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Introduction

 \section{Introduction}

-LLMs have emerged as transformative tools for scientific discovery, facilitating tasks ranging from molecule generation to reaction synthesis~\cite{guo2023can,zhang2025large,xia2025nature}.
-In this context, chemical reasoning is typically mediated through explicit CoT~\cite{zhang2024chemllm,zhao2025developing,zhao2025chemdfm}.
+LLMs have emerged as transformative tools for scientific discovery, facilitating tasks ranging from molecule generation to reaction synthesis.
+In this context, chemical reasoning is typically mediated through explicit CoT~\cite{zhang2024chemllm,zhao2025developing}.
 In current chemical LLM paradigms, models are trained to linearize a complex physicochemical intuitions, such as electron delocalization or steric hindrance, into a discrete sequence of natural language tokens before arriving at a solution.
-While this CoT approach has unified scientific tasks under a generative framework~\cite{zuo2025biomedgpt}, it relies on the implicit assumption that natural language is an adequate vehicle for the continuous physicochemical dynamics inherent to chemistry.
+While this CoT approach has unified scientific tasks under a generative framework, it relies on the implicit assumption that natural language is an adequate vehicle for the continuous physicochemical dynamics inherent to chemistry.

-However, it remains unclear whether such discrete symbolic reasoning is optimal, for complex chemical reasoning tasks~\cite{li2025hallu,zhang2025large}.
-We hypothesize that forcing chemical logic into a linguistic bottleneck results in a fundamental continuity–discretization gap in chemical reasoning (Figure~\ref{fig:concept}).
+However, it remains unclear whether such discrete symbolic reasoning is optimal, for complex chemical reasoning tasks.
+We hypothesize that forcing chemical logic into a linguistic bottleneck results in a fundamental ``modality mismatch'' (Figure~\ref{fig:concept}).
 Much like an expert chemist who manipulates abstract 3D structures mentally before verbalizing the result, we posit that the core of chemical reasoning, such as navigating manifolds, optimizing properties, and identifying substructures, is more naturally performed in a continuous latent space.
 In this view, natural language should serve merely as the input/output interface rather than the computational substrate for the reasoning process itself.